iahmadhabibx/javascript360/README.md

 Eliminate numbers from a string.
 A method to purify your string in case any number is added mistakenly.
 # Day - 19:
 Find out maximum or a minimum number from an array without using any loop.
+# Day - 20:
+To check performance of your code you can use performance.now() but it can only run in browser.
+But to work with nodejs, you have to use const { performance } = require('perf_hooks') and then use the performance.now().